Heydon/buttonlike/README.md

 Since we are using <code>aria-pressed</code> (via the "pressed" option) we must choose an initial state.
 In the above example, this is set to false.
 If the button is not a "toggle", simply leave this option to default to <code>null</code>.
 This example button only controls the one element (<code>#controlled-div</code>) but it is possible to control multiple elements by entering a value for the "controls" option as a space separated list.

-The generated markup for our span will look like the following.
+The generated markup for our <code>&lt;span&gt;</code> will look like the following.
 Naturally, the <code>aria-pressed</code> attribute toggles between true and false per click.

     <span role="button" aria-controls="controlled-div" aria-pressed="false">click me!</span>